Bingjie Wang / 王冰洁

 RESEARCH

-galaxy formation and evolution / reionization
+galaxy formation and evolution / active galactic nucleus / bayesian inference / simulation-based inference

 My Ph.D. thesis centers on the escape of ionizing radiation and galactic outflows (slides from my AAS dissertation talk).
 The former concerns the processes in early galaxies that enable a substantial fraction of their Lyman-continuum radiation to escape the dense interstellar medium, driving the cosmic reionization.
 The latter is on the physical processes governing starburst-driven outflows, which are often invoked as the principal feedback mechanism in models of galaxy formation and evolution.